Talent-Catalog/tc-superset/README.md

 # tc-superset
-Talent Catalog use of Apache Superset
+Talent Catalog use of Apache Superset (same technology as used by Superset)

 ## Building and uploading a Superset image to Amazon AWS